Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 (location)

 It has happened before and will happen again, we wanted a pizza.
-Ciao Bella restautant is situated in a prime location right on the beach front overlooking the sea.
+Ciao Bella restaurant is situated in a prime location right on the beach front overlooking the sea.
 We ordered a Diavolo and a Napoli pizza and both were fantastic with gooey stringy mozzarella and piquant salami and salty anchovies.

 Eating a pizza whilst waves crashed next to us, might not be an authentic Thai experience but it was still amazing!